magore/esp8266_ili9341/README.md

    * BDF fonts and a BDF font to C conversion code and optimized display code
    * WEB server using SD CARD with CGI processing - files and CGI results can be ANY SIZE!
    * WEB server can update TFT display
+      * Simple door sign status update using web page - see files/msg.cgi and web/web.c for code
    * Network server client example for display updates
    * Uart network server client for serial uart to network bridge.
    * Generic queue handling code
    * Uart driver.
-   * POSIX wrappers for FatFS support by ChaN
+   * POSIX wrappers for FatFS support by ChaN - provides unix file I/O operations
    * POSIX time functions and RTC set with NTP
    * Timers used by rtc and time functions
    * HSPI code that can handle multiple chip select and clock frequencies